 The rate of diabetes is 800% higher than the U.S national average.

-Federal Commodity Food Program provides high sugar foods that kill Native people through diabetes and heart disease.
+Federal Commodity Food Program provides high sugar foods that kill Native people through diabetes and heart disease. - POVERTY

 Median income is approximately $2,600 to $3,500 per year.